Tips

 Routine Static Reduction Tip

-Static electricity is bad for the performance of your stereo system.
-It just is.
-Depending on where you live, the amount of static electricity that builds up over a very short period of time, on and around your system, can be significant.
-Synthectic based carpets or rugs, AC outlets, transformers, cables, CD's, LP's, you name it, all attract and hold a static charge.
-You can significantly reduce that static charge by wiping down your entire system with a cloth treated to specifically eliminate a static charge.
-A basic example of this would be the Endust for Electronics moistened cloths, available at most supermarkets for about $8 for 70 wipes.
-A more specialized treatment would be the Nordost ECO 3X spray, which is about $40.
-With this product, you supply your own microfiber cloth to spray and wipe down the system with.
-In practice, I think it's a wash which is less expensive in the long run, but in my experience, the ECO 3X is considerably more effective.
-With either, thoroughly wipe every inch of cabling, all over each component, the component rack (including under each component), all around the tonearm (don't break that cartridge!), the bottom surface of your turntable, external power supplies, speaker cabinets, every AC plug and receptical, and if a light switch is attached to the system, there too.
-Do it every two weeks or berfore any "serous" listening session.
-It's easy and it works.
+An example of this is the Endust for Electronics moistened cloths, available at most supermarkets for about $8 for 70 wipes.
+The Nordost ECO 3X spray is a more specialized treatment, which is about $40.
+With this product, you supply your microfiber cloth to spray and wipe down the system.
+In practice, I think it's a wash that is less expensive in the long run, but in my experience, the ECO 3X is considerably more effective.
+With either, thoroughly wipe every inch of cabling, all over each component, the component rack (including under each component), all around the tonearm (don't break that cartridge!), the bottom surface of your turntable, external power supplies, speaker cabinets, every AC plug and receptacle, and if a light switch is attached to the system, there too.
+Do it every two weeks or before any serious listening session.
+It's easy, and it works.

 Stylus Cleaning Tip